tanujabhatnagar/CodingPractice/README.md

   - Given two strings, write a method to determine if one is a permutation of the other.
   - Reverse Integer
   - Reverse String
+  - Move zeroes to the end of array
 - Linked Lists
   - Reverse a Linked List
 - Stacks